gah-code/qa-learning-roadmap/README.md

 # QA Learning Roadmap

-A public, hands-on learning plan for the **Quality Analyst (QA)** track.
+## Hands-On Learning Plan for the Quality Analyst (QA) Track

-Use the checkboxes below and the Project board to track progress.
+Use the checkboxes below and the project board to track your progress.
+This repository showcases a lightweight yet scalable workflow for learning Quality Assurance (QA) using GitHub Issues and a GitHub Project board.
+It allows for concurrent work on multiple topic groups within a single day (e.g., Monday).

 ---

 ## Week 1 — Foundation, Artifacts, and Job-ready Setup

 **Outcome:** Rebuild QA fundamentals, create interview-ready artifacts, and be ready to apply.

 ### Monday

 - [ ] Review SDLC vs STLC
 - [ ] Review test levels (unit / integration / system / UAT)

 ---

 ### How to use this repo

 - Check off items here as you complete them.
 - Each checklist item has a matching GitHub Issue you can work from.
 - The Project board shows status at a glance.